danio86/ProClimbersFE/README.md

     Logged-in customers with an account, and
     Visitors who are not logged in.

-Visitors who are not logged in can browse the products in the shop, but they do not have access to CRUD functionality.
-Logged-in customers can place orders and pay for them in the shop, creating order objects.
+Visitors who are not logged in can browse the products in the shop, but they do not have access to CRUD (Create, Read, Update, Delete) functionality.
+Logged-in customers can place orders and pay for them in the shop, thus creating order objects.
 Shop employees, on the other hand, have full CRUD functionality at their disposal.
+Only the shop owner (a user with admin status) can create and edit products.
+The owner can also grant admin status to other signed-up users, enabling them to create and update products as well.

 The Project can be seen [here](https://proclibers-frontend-5a09a51b15d8.herokuapp.com/)